CakeML/cakeml/how-to.md

     print "Hello world!\n";

-The simplest way to compile and run this CakeML program is to input `make hello.cake` and then `./hello.cake` on the command line.
+The simplest way to compile and run this CakeML program, on Linux and Mac, is to type `make hello.cake` and then `./hello.cake` on the command line as follows.
+On Windows, one types `make hello.cake.exe`.

     $ make hello.cake
     $ ./hello.cake